open-cogsci/osdoc/content/tutorials/step-by-step-tutorial.md

 We need to append a `loop` item to the main sequence.
 We will use this `loop` for the practice phase of the experiment.
 Click on the *experiment* `sequence` to open its controls in the tab area.

-Select `loop` in the combo-box labeled 'Append new item' and click on the '+' button.
-You will be asked to fill the new `loop` item with another item.
-This is because a `loop` by itself does nothing.
+Drag the `loop` item from the item toolbar into the `sequence` just the way you added the `form_text_display`.
+A loop itself does not do anything by itself.
 A `loop` always needs another item to run.
-Choose a `sequence` item in the menu under 'Create new item to use' and click on the 'Create' button.
+Therefore you have to fill the new `loop` item with another item (You will also see a warning written in red telling you that 'no item to run specified' in the tab area, if you select this `loop` item).
+Choose a `sequence` item in the item toolbar and drag it onto the `loop` item in the *overview area*.
 (We will get back to this in Step 2.)

 <div class='info-box' markdown='1'>